SefaSAHAN/Text-Generator-APP/README.md

 ## Getting Started
 To use this application, follow these steps:

-## Download LM Studio: LM Studio must be downloaded to utilize the custom text generation capabilities of the project.
-You can download LM Studio from LM Studio's website.
+1. **Download LM Studio**: LM Studio must be downloaded to utilize the custom text generation capabilities of the project.
+You can download LM Studio from [LM Studio's website](https://lmstudio.openai.com/).

-## Download Model: Once LM Studio is installed, download a suitable language model.
+2. **Download Model**: Once LM Studio is installed, download a suitable language model.
 For this project, we recommend using the Dolphin 2.2.1 Mistral model for optimal performance.

-## Run Local Server: Start LM Studio's local server to enable the text generation functionality locally.
+3. **Run Local Server**: Start LM Studio's local server to enable the text generation functionality locally.

 ## Usage
 Main.py